deySucil/Dragon_Fly/README.md

 # Dragon_AR_Image_Tracker
-It is an AR-based Android Application in which a dragon appears on the screen, and the user can move the Dragon virtually augmented with the surroundings using a joystick.
+It is an AR-based Android Application in which a virtual dragon appears on the screen, and the user can move the Dragon in the surroundings using a virtual joystick.